garris/BackstopJS/README.md

 Pass a `--filter=<scenarioLabelRegex>` argument to just run scenarios matching your scenario label.

-Pass a `--docker` flag to render your test in a Docker container -- this will help with consistency if you are attempting to compare references across multiple enviornments.
+Pass a `--docker` flag to render your test in a Docker container -- this will help with consistency if you are attempting to compare references across multiple environments.

 ### Approving changes